top of page

 This occurs independently of a system but it is also subject to collapse with respect to the overall system's bubble interference pattern.
 In the double-slit experiment, the apparent random shuffling of which band out of light and dark interference fringes that a particle selects upon any given trial is due to the interaction of the particle's wavelength bubble with the rest of the system.

 The amplitude-squared relationship regarding probability (intensity) is a compound effect of the independent wavelength bubble integrating with the system's bubble formation.
-This produces a "super-sliding" effect due to the resultant aggregate bubble pattern (of having stacked sliding zones due to bubble layering).
-In other words, super-sliding generates an exponential-like effect in a system that produces a result that is greater than the amount of energy that went into the system (with energy being conserved).
+This produces a super-sliding effect due to the resultant aggregate bubble pattern (of having stacked sliding zones due to bubble layering).
+In other words, super-sliding generates an exponential-like effect in a system that produces a result that is greater than the amount of energy that went into the system.

 3rd Mode: Reverse-Sliding (Time Dilation)

 The third mode of kinetic energy-based tunneling, or reverse-sliding, establishes a non-temporal delay that is relative to other entities in the bubble environment.
-In other words, since faster-than-light motion is possible via sliding, a corresponding reversed or slower-than-normal motion may also be induced by the environment.
+In other words, since faster-than-light motion is possible via sliding then a corresponding reversed or slower-than-normal motion may also be induced by the environment.

 To reuse the previous analogy of an elastic ladder: if the ladder was condensed rather than stretched, the closer-spaced rungs would slow movement for bodies even though the cyclic motion of kinetic energy remained uniform throughout the entire process.
 The result of reverse-sliding, or slothing, by the bubble environment establishes a non-temporal delay for entities while being relative to other bodies due to their respective emissions of the bubble field (in three dimensions).